mapbox/mbtiles-spec/1.3/spec.md

 These keys are used to describe the situation where different sets of vector layers appear in different zoom levels of the same tileset, for example in a case where a "minor roads" layer is only present at high zoom levels.

+### Tilestats

+The `json` row may also contain a `tilestats` key, whose value is an object in the "geostats" format documented in the [mapbox-geostats](https://github.com/mapbox/mapbox-geostats#output-the-stats) repository.
+Like the `vector_layers`, it lists the tileset's layers and the attributes found within each layer, but also gives sample values for each attribute and the range of values for numeric attributes.

 ### Example